MikeDC93/configure-ad/README.md

 - Step 3.
 Installing Active Directory
 - Step 4.
 Creating admin and users in Active Directory
 - Step 5.
 Joinging client 1 to the domain
-- Step 6. allowing non administrators accesess to use remote desktop
+- Step 6.
+Allowing non administrators accesess to use remote desktop
 - Step 7.
 Creating users and logging into client 1 with one of them

 <h2>Deployment and Configuration Steps</h2>